 These two times of the day have low light conditions giving the predator an advantage.
-There is less visibility in the water and the larger fish hide in cover waiting to ambush their food.
-Also, there are differences between the morning and evening that make a difference.
+There is less visibility in the water, so the larger fish hide in cover waiting to ambush their food.
+There are differences between the morning and evening that make a difference also.

 In the morning the water comes alive.
 The various aquatic insects hatch in the morning.
 Many of the smaller fish species gather and spawn at sunrise.
-Phytoplankton and algae photosynthesis ramps up with the sun’s energy triggering the feeding cycle and dissolving oxygen into the water.
-The oxygen helps the fish become more active increasing the feeding activity.
+Phytoplankton and algae photosynthesis ramps up with the sun’s energy triggering the feeding cycle, dissolving oxygen into the water.
+The oxygen helps the fish become more active, increasing the feeding activity.

 Fish Act Differently During the Day

-One other factor to monitor is the barometric pressure.
-If the pressure is dropping fish will become more active.
-When the pressure is rising they will shut down and seek cover.
+One other factor to monitor is barometric pressure.
+If the pressure is dropping, fish will become more active.
+When the pressure is rising, they will shut down and seek cover.
 You may still catch fish during increasing pressure but work the heavier cover in those instances.
 A stable barometric pressure has a reduced effect on fish, as a result, time of day will become the major influence.

-Where and When to Fish in the Spring
+Where and When to Catch Fish in the Spring

-This time of year is spawning time for most freshwater species.
+This time of year is the spawning time for most freshwater species.
 The fish will congregate near the spawning areas.
-The spawning areas vary by species but is usually in a shallower area of the body of water.
-The common element is cover and a lot of it.
+The spawning areas vary by species but are usually in a shallower area of the body of water.
+The common element is the cover and a lot of it.
 Some fish will choose weedy areas while others like gravel and rock-strewn territories to deposit the eggs.

 Tributaries and coves are two examples of prime spawning grounds.
 You need to study the species to know their preferred spawning environment.
 Your state’s fishing regulatory body will have publications online to help with this information.

-While some species will not feed during the spawn cycle.
+Some species will not feed during the spawn cycle.
 A few examples are, muskies will not bite during the spawn, while bass will hit almost anything coming near its nest.
-Also, some fish feed heavily prior to spawning.
+Also, some fish will feed heavily before spawning.

 In many states targeting fish on spawning beds is illegal.
 The vast majority of anglers find it unethical.
 This information is intended to understand where to find fish before and after the spawn.

 This is the time of the year fish will feed to put on weight for winter.
 The majority return to shallow water.
 This is because the prey they eat will have rebounded in sufficient numbers.
-The prey spawns also and during the summer they grow and become a great food source.
-A lot of minnows and other bait spawn several times a year greatly increasing the numbers.
+The prey spawns also, during the summer they grow and become a great food source.
+A lot of minnows and other bait spawn several times a year, greatly increasing the numbers.
 The bigger fish know this and take advantage.

-Fall feeding is heavier to put on weight, therefore, they will have more feeding windows.
+Fall feeding is heavier to put on weight, the fish will have more feeding windows.
 Morning and several times throughout the day and into the evening you can catch fish.
-This is a good time of the year to do the all-day fishing trip.
+This is a good time of the year to do an all-day fishing trip.
 The fall is the best time to catch a trophy or a personal best with the activity level up.
-The fish have fed and grown all summer and are going to weigh more with the increased feeding.
+The fish have fed and grown all summer.
+They are going to weigh more with the increased feeding.

-In the winter fishing will be tougher.
+In the winter, fishing will be tougher.
 The water has cooled down and fish become lethargic.
-They are cold-blooded creatures and their metabolism slows down.
-The majority of anglers take this time off and pursue other hobbies.
-If you are the hardcore type winter does have something to offer.
-Where the water does not freeze you still need to find the fish.
-They will still seek cover and structure but it has to have a stable temperature.
+They are cold-blooded creatures, their metabolism slows down.
+The majority of anglers take this time off to pursue other hobbies.
+If you are the hardcore type, winter does have something to offer.
+Where the water does not freeze, you still need to find the fish.
+They will still seek cover and structure, but it has to have a stable temperature.

-This is general information on when and where to find fish.
+This is general information on when and where to find and catch fish.
 The region you live in will make the seasons vary.
 The fish although will behave basically the same everywhere.
 Bass is still a bass whether in Florida or Minnesota.
-You reading about the target species will greatly help in catching more.
-If you want more information on the structure and cover read the article on the site that is more detailed.
+Your reading about the target species will greatly help in catching more.
+If you want more information on the structure and cover, read the article on the site that is more detailed.

 Keeping fishing simple for tight lines and bragging rights.